LSD is a psychedelic drug that is one of the most potent mood-changing chemicals available. This drug is sold in the following forms:

 Physical effects include the following problems:

 - Raised body temperature

 - Elevated heart rate

 - High blood pressure

 People who abuse LSD can also suffer from flashbacks, a recurrence of the drug experience.
-Flashbacks happen without warning long after the chemical has left the individual’s system.
+Flashbacks happen long after the chemical has left the individual’s system without warning.
 Some experts believe that damage from LSD abuse causes the brain to misfire and to send incorrect signals, which results in a flashback.
 Other people think that LSD changes brain functioning, and it lingers in some part of the brain or body long term.

 Alcohol vs. LSD: A Comparison of Highs

 Getting drunk, which is also referred to as intoxication or inebriation, is a physiological state induced by drinking alcohol.
 It occurs when the amount of alcohol in the bloodstream is greater than the amount that can be metabolized by the liver.

 Symptoms of alcohol intoxication include the following issues:

 - Diminished decision-making ability